thillRobot/turtlebot3_custom/README.md

 ## navigation in the custom world

-start the simulator if it is not running
+start the simulator if it is not running, choose an initial robot pose
 ```
-ros2 launch turtlebot3_custom turtlebot3_custom.launch.py
+ros2 launch turtlebot3_custom turtlebot3_custom.launch.py x_pose:=0 y_pose:=5
 ```

 test the map created with nav2